-The significant increase in Linen Supplies is due to price increases as a result of inflation.
+The significant increase in Linen Supplies is due to price increases in shower curtains & tabs.

-The significant increase in Uniforms & Apparel - Staff is due to several replacement items being needed in the FY 2024 budget.
+The significant decrease in Uniforms & Apparel - Staff is due to several replacement items being needed in the FY 2024 budget that are not needed again in the FY 2025 budget.

-The significant increase in Other Operating Supplies is due to price increases in washers & dryers as a result of inflation.
+The significant increase in Other Operating Supplies is due to price increases in washers & dryers.